rylp/Face-Mask-Recognition/README.md

 ## Overview

-An end-to-end Face Mask Recognition model was designed using Tensorflow ,OpenCV that detects faces in an image and recognizes whether the person is wearing a Face-Mask or not.
+An end-to-end video-based Face Mask Recognition model was designed using Tensorflow ,OpenCV that detects faces in an image and recognizes whether the person is wearing a Face-Mask or not.
 We used the pre-trained Caffe Model provided in the `dnn` module in OpenCV for Face Detection and MobileNet V2 CNN model with some modifications for training.
 We achieved a 99.60% accuracy on the training set and a 99.20% accuracy on the test set.

 * The prime objective of training this particular model was the current impact of COVID-19 on public health and the importance of the usage of Face-Masks in times of come.